anntzer/matplotlib/doc/api/backend_qtcairo_api.rst

-:mod:`matplotlib.backends.backend_qt4cairo`
+:mod:`matplotlib.backends.backend_qtcairo`
 ===========================================

 **NOTE** Not included, to avoid adding a dependency to building the docs.

-.. .. automodule:: matplotlib.backends.backend_qt4cairo
+.. .. automodule:: matplotlib.backends.backend_qtcairo
 ..    :members:
 ..    :undoc-members:
 ..    :show-inheritance: